Khushi-Nigam/Khushi-Nigam/README.md

 ## 🚀 About Me
 - 👋 Hi, I’m @Khushi-Nigam
 - 👀 I have experience working as a contributor for GSSOC Extd'24
-- 🌱 Learning Full Stack Development and DSA Concepts
+- 🌱 I am a Data Science Aspirant.
-- 💞️ I’m looking to collaborate on my upcoming projects.
+- 💞️ I am currently working with several Python libraries and data visualization tools.
 - 📫 How to reach me nigamkhushi125@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love solving coding challenges and discovering real-life applications.
+- ⚡ Fun fact: I love solving coding challenges and discovering real-life applications, dealing with data.

 <!---
 Khushi-Nigam/Khushi-Nigam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.